ROCm/gpufort/runtime/README.md

       `hipfort` API calls or `GPUFORT` kernel launch routines.
     * Examples are likely outdated

-* This directory further contains `gpufort_acc_runtime`, a minimal non-standard-compliant runtime written completely in Fortran, which can be used for teaching/training or prototyping.
+* This directory further contains `gpufort_acc_runtime`, a minimal non-standard-compliant runtime written mostly in Fortran, which we use for prototyping and characterizing application runtime behavior.
+  Long term, we plan to rewrite this runtime in C++ or abandon it for a better alternative.

   Features:
   * `hipStream` instances can be obtained from the runtime.
   Limitations:
-  * Not thread-safe
+  * No thread-safe access (unless all required arrays are present)
-  * No standard-compliant runtime API (might change in the future)
+  * No standard-compliant runtime API (might change long term)

 ## Runtime subfolders